 We are a biotechnology company dedicated to accelerating patient access to evidence-based innovation in mental health.
-We are motivated by the need to find better ways to help and empower people suffering with mental health challenges who are not helped by existing treatments, and are pioneering the development of a new model of psilocybin treatment, in which our investigational COMP360 psilocybin is administered in conjunction with psychological support, which we refer to as COMP360 psilocybin treatment.
+We are motivated by the need to find better ways to help and empower people with serious mental health conditions who are not helped by existing treatments.
+We are pioneering a new paradigm for treating mental health conditions focused on rapid and durable responses through the development of our investigational COMP360 psilocybin treatment, potentially a first in class treatment.
 COMP360 is our proprietary psilocybin formulation that includes our pharmaceutical-grade polymorphic crystalline psilocybin, optimized for stability and purity.

-We believe that our COMP360 psilocybin treatment - combining COMP360 psilocybin with psychological support from specially trained therapists - could offer a new approach to treatment of serious mental health conditions, including treatment-resistant depression, or TRD, a subset of major depressive disorder, or MDD, post-traumatic stress disorder, or PTSD, and anorexia nervosa.
+We believe that our COMP360 psilocybin treatment could offer a new approach to treatment of serious mental health conditions, including treatment-resistant depression, or TRD, which is a subset of major depressive disorder, or MDD, post-traumatic stress disorder, or PTSD, and potentially many other serious mental health conditions.

-Our initial focus is on TRD, comprising patients who are inadequately served by the current treatment paradigm.
+Our initial focus is on TRD, comprising patients who are inadequately served by current treatment options.
 In 2018, we received Breakthrough Therapy designation from the FDA for COMP360 for the treatment of TRD.
-In November 2021, we announced positive top-line results from our Phase 2b clinical trial evaluating COMP360 in conjunction with psychological support for the treatment of TRD.
-On November 3, 2022, The New England Journal of Medicine, the world's leading peer-reviewed medical journal, published the positive results from our Phase 2b trial.
+In November 2021, we announced positive top-line results from our Phase 2b clinical trial evaluating COMP360 for the treatment of TRD.
+On November 3, 2022, The New England Journal of Medicine published the positive results from our Phase 2b trial.
 This is the largest, randomized, controlled, double-blind psilocybin treatment clinical trial completed to date.
 The objective of the Phase 2b study was to evaluate the efficacy and safety of a single dose of investigational COMP360 psilocybin (25mg or 10mg), compared to 1mg, in patients with TRD.
-The results from the 233-participant trial showed a rapid and sustained response for patients receiving a single 25mg dose of COMP360 psilocybin administered with psychological support, with 29.1% of participants in remission by week 3 (p<0.002).
-The trial achieved its primary endpoint for the 25mg dose, with a 25mg dose of COMP360 demonstrating a statistically significant (p<0.001) and clinically relevant treatment difference against the 1mg dose of COMP360 in reducing depressive symptom severity after three weeks.
+The trial achieved its primary endpoint for the 25mg dose, with a 25mg dose of COMP360 demonstrating a statistically significant and clinically relevant treatment difference against the 1mg dose of COMP360 in reducing depressive symptom severity after three weeks.